unwabuisi/donation-analytics/README2.md

 12. [FAQ](README.md#faq)

 # Introduction
-This was a Coding Challenge I participated in for the [Insight Data Engineering Program](http://xyz.insightdatascience.com/Insight_Data_Engineering_White_Paper.pdf).
-Here is the description:
->You’re a data engineer working for political consultants whose clients are cash-strapped >political candidates.
-They've asked for help analyzing loyalty trends in campaign >contributions, namely identifying areas of repeat donors and calculating how much they're >spending.
+You’re a data engineer working for political consultants whose clients are cash-strapped political candidates.
+They've asked for help analyzing loyalty trends in campaign contributions, namely identifying areas of repeat donors and calculating how much they're spending.

->The Federal Election Commission regularly publishes campaign contributions, and while you >don’t want to pull specific donors from those files — because using that information for >fundraising or commercial purposes is illegal — you want to identify areas (zip codes) that >could be sources of repeat campaign contributions.
+The Federal Election Commission regularly publishes campaign contributions, and while you don’t want to pull specific donors from those files — because using that information for fundraising or commercial purposes is illegal — you want to identify areas (zip codes) that could be sources of repeat campaign contributions.

 # Challenge summary